FAQ

 BIT may determine that there is no need to take any further action but will monitor the situation and concern.

-Contact the team for issues that can’t be easily defined as a student conduct violation (which is reported to the Office of Student Conduct), or an emergency situation (which should be reported to the Marshall University Police Department), or a perceived or present threat or imminent danger (which should be reported to the Marshall University Police Department).
+Contact the team for issues that can’t be easily defined as a student conduct violation (which is reported to the Office of Student Advocacy and Accountability), or an emergency situation (which should be reported to the Marshall University Police Department), or a perceived or present threat or imminent danger (which should be reported to the Marshall University Police Department).

 The team operates prior to a student issue becoming a conduct issue and/or emergency situation.
 If you have a concern about a student’s behavior, you may want to contact a team member.
 Note that counseling requires the student’s participation.
 However, the team reviews the situation and determines which strategies to use and which college resources will be used to address the behavior.